22 Oct What Causes Bruising After a Blood Draw? Preventing Bruising During Blood Donation

 - Avoid aspirin or ibuprofen for at least 24 hours.
 If you still require pain relief, acetaminophen (like Tylenol) is recommended.

 Typically, the bruising will go away after a day or two, but in the unlikely event that the pain becomes severe, that the area begins to swell or become inflamed or other unusual symptoms occur, it is best to contact a medical professional immediately.
 However, such occurrences are quite rare.
-As many a phlebotomist has already learned, blood draws are a safe and important part of the medical process with minimal risk—even if mild bruising sometimes happen.
+As many a phlebotomist has already learned, blood draws are a safe and important part of the medical process with minimal risk—even if mild bruising sometimes happens.